Our filter systems:

 - Single Family ReWater Irrigation System & Automatic Filter

-- Commercial Greywater Filter System (non City of Los Angeles version)
+- Commercial Greywater Filter System (non Los Angeles version)

-- Commercial Greywater Filter System (City of Los Angeles compliant)
+- Commercial Greywater Filter System (Los Angeles Compliant)

 - Grey & Rain System